FAQs

 We encourage, where possible, participation as a couple.

-If you are interested in screening but are unable to afford the subsidised screening costs, please contact us at screening@jnetics.org as there may be an option to offer some limited financial assistance.
+If you are interested in screening but are unable to afford the subsidised screening costs, please contact us at screening@jnetics.org as there may be an option to offer some financial assistance.

 Some insurance companies may cover the cost of the Jnetics carrier screening test, however you will need to check with your individual provider directly.
 If you would like a service receipt from Jnetics, please contact us at screening@jnetics.org and we will be happy to provide you with one.

-The results of your carrier screening test will be delivered directly to the NHS Jnetics genetic counsellor at Northwick Park Hospital who will only share the results with you.
-The results of your test are strictly confidential and will not be shared with any additional parties unless you request otherwise.
+The results of your carrier screening test will be delivered directly to the Jnetics genetic counsellor at The Centre for Reproductive and Genetic Health (CRGH).

 University Screening week takes place annually at the end of November.
 The exact date for the next event will be found here closer to the time.

 Since you have already received free testing from Jnetics, we cannot offer you free testing again.
-However, we can offer you the option to re-screen with our extended panel via the clinic, we offer two subsidised rates, £275 for an individual screening and £385 for a couples screening.
+However, we can offer you the option to re-screen with our extended panel via the clinic, we offer two subsidised rates, £315 for an individual screening and £425 for a couples screening.
 Please click here for more info.

 The test covers severe recessive Jewish genetic disorders.
 A full list can be found here.
 Please note that this test does NOT cover the BRCA gene.